 6. You acknowledged my complaint but I haven't received a final decision.
 What will happen now?

 We will provide a full response as soon as possible and aim to do this within eight weeks of receiving your complaint.
 If we are unable to resolve your complaint within the initial eight weeks, we will write to you at this stage explaining why we are not able to make a decision and tell you when you will receive a final response from us.

 7. What will happen to unresolved complaints that are over eight weeks old?

-We are committed to giving your complaint the attention it deserves and will send you our full written response as soon as our investigations are complete.
-Where we are unable to complete our investigations within eight weeks, we will write to tell you why.
+Your complaint will receive the full attention it deserves and you will receive a full written response as soon as the investigations are complete.
+Where investigations can’t be completed within eight weeks, you will receive a letter explaining why.

 8. Can I complain about the delay?